elisemercury/Face-Recognition-on-Pi/README.md

 # Face Recognition on Pi
 Train a machine learning model for real-time face recognition on the Raspberry Pi 4.
 As soon as the model recognizes an unknown person, it sends a notification including date, time and a picture of the person via Cisco Webex Teams.

 <p align="center">
   <img src="alert_bot_webex.png" width="350" title="Webex Teams Alert Notification">
 </p>

+No Raspberry Pi cam required, it worked for me with a Logitech webcam.

 ## Usage